 Being Efficient with BÈIS

-Now that you know how to pack a suitcase efficiently for a day trip, long trip or weekend trip, what was your favorite packing hack?
+Now that you know how to pack a suitcase efficiently for a day trip, long trip or weekend trip (need a few dreamy girls ideas?), what was your favorite packing tip?
 Remember, traveling efficiently means focusing on quality over quantity.
 That goes for what you’re packing, and what bags you’re packing it in.
 Having the travel gear to pack better gets rid of all that stress you feel right before going on a trip—but you shouldn’t have to sacrifice a fashionable form for a bag with great function.

 At BÈIS, you can get beautiful multi-purpose travel bags and luggage that are just as stylish as they are crafty.
 From toiletry bags to a passport holder, to roller luggage fully equipped with weight indicators and TSA-approved locks, you aren’t just looking good, but you’re traveling like a pro.